- Work +1 215 988 7800

 Within Trade secrets, tier 4

-Within Construction (including construction litigation), Greenberg Traurig LLP is a third tier firm,
+Within Construction, Greenberg Traurig LLP is a second tier firm,

-Within Land use/zoning, Greenberg Traurig LLP is a first tier firm,
+Within Land use/zoning, Greenberg Traurig LLP is a second tier firm,

-Within Real estate, Greenberg Traurig LLP is a second tier firm,
+Within Real estate, Greenberg Traurig LLP is a first tier firm,

 Within International tax, tier 4